Shados/envy/manual/src/options.md

 <div class="option_description">

-One or more \<Plug\>-mappings that should trigger on-demand loading of this plugin.
+One or more \<Plug\>-mappings that should trigger on-demand/lazy loading of this plugin.

 Can be specified with either a single string or list of strings.

+NOTE: Lazy-loading functionality will likely conflict with the use of any additional, non-Envy plugin manager.

 </div>